Child Custody

 If everyone agrees, the case could be over in a few days.
 If your case is contested, however, the process could take considerably longer than that.
 And even if both parents agree, the judge will still apply the “best interests of the child” standard, and he is entitled to reject the custody modification petition.

 Don't wait to get started on your case.
-Contact our firm today.
+Contact our firm today to speak with our Denton child custody attorneys.